-They believe that they have the secret to preventing the extinction of the human race from this ancient threat.
+They believe they have the secret to preventing the extinction of the human race from this ancient threat.
 But the thing is, it requires the sacrifice of 99 percent of the world’s population to create that great leap forward in human evolution and survive the pending apocalypse.

 This secret society has been working in the background for tens of thousands of years, shaping human history to prevent this oncoming apocalypse hopefully.
 So the book follows that secret society in their quest to prevent human extinction.
-But then it also follows David Vaile and Kate Warner, a secret intelligence agent working within this organization and geneticist that is focused on autism research.
+But then it also follows David Vaile and Kate Warner, a secret intelligence agent working within this organization and a geneticist focused on autism research.

 This book keeps you on the edge of your seat.
 There are a lot of twists and turns and shocking reveals.
-It’s more of historical fiction.
+It’s more historical fiction.
 So there are a lot of real-life events that are intertwined throughout history with this book.
-Another cool aspect of this book is that it shifts between many different characters’ perspectives.
+Another cool aspect of this book is that it shifts between many characters’ perspectives.
 So you’re following the secret society and their perspectives.
 You’re going through the geneticist, Kate David, the secret agent.
 Then you’re going back and forth between these different perspectives from chapter to chapter.